-Because of our experience and our extensive, long-term industry relationships, we believe we have a deep understanding of customer needs and desires in our Consumer Goods and Industrial Goods business segments.
+Because of our experience and our extensive, long-term industry relationships, we believe we have a deep understanding of customer needs and desires in our business channels.
 This allows us to influence customer demand and the pipeline between product manufacturers, suppliers, advertisers and the marketplace.
 We have also established strong relationships with a wide array of industry participants including leading MSOs, SSOs, retailers, and third party ancillary product producers.